Financial-Times/ftdomdelegate/README.md

 ## Credits and collaboration ##

 The developers of ftdomdelegate are [Matthew Andrews](https://twitter.com/andrewsmatt) and [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia).
 Test engineering by [Sam Giles](https://twitter.com/SamuelGiles_).
 The API is influenced by [jQuery Live](http://api.jquery.com/live/).
 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.
-Enjoy.